Ajinkya49/ALL-OVER-WORLD-YOUTUBE-TRENDING-VIDEO-SCRAPER/README.md

 * `--country_code_path` which takes a path argument that targets the text file containing the list of country codes to target.
 By default this is `country_codes.txt` in the current directory.
 * `--output_dir` which takes a path argument that specifies the folder to create the output CSV files for each country.
 By default this is `output/` in the current directory.

+that it then you are got to go